 This was fuelled by the increasingly computerised nature of the "riddims" (background music, primarily drum and bass) that were produced by studios which were growing in technological capabilty.
 The same riddim could be used over and over by different deejays for different songs.

-The beat of dancehall music 123-123-12 was based on mento, with a harder edge to it provided by the drum and the bass.
+The beat of dancehall music 123-123-12 (you'll get the beat if say it fast over and over, and clap when you say the number 1) was based on mento, with a harder edge to it provided by the drum and the bass.
 The lyrics were sometimes blatantly sexual, which gained it criticism in some circles.

 Some thought that this period was the death of conscious reggae, but happily they have been proven wrong.
 Singers Dennis Brown, Gregory Isaacs, and Beres Hammond kept singing Lovers Rock and conscious reggae songs on the "one drop" rhythm of original reggae, as well as on the newer rhythms of the eighties and nineties.
 Beres has kept on making music right up to the present time.